jakub-zwolakowski/scvs/TIS_README.md

 The example's description directly contradicts the C17 standard, which states that if this call to `realloc` returns `NULL` then it cannot free `c_str1` in the same time.

-SIDE NOTE: Possible confusion may have been caused by the following statement in the C17 standard:
+Possible confusion may have been caused by the following statement in the C17 standard:
 > If size is zero and memory for the new object is not allocated, it is implementation-defined whether the old object is deallocated.

+Also, [Defect Report #400](http://www.open-std.org/jtc1/sc22/wg14/www/docs/dr_400.htm) (from February 2012) could suggest that the initial idea behind this test was calling `realloc()` with `size` equal zero:

+> There are at least three existing `realloc` behaviors when NULL is returned; the differences only occur for a size of 0

-For comparison an example with `size` equal zero was added and analyzed.
-In this case however TrustInSoft warns about yet another Undefined Behavior, caused by calling `realloc` with `size` equal zero - this is explicitly considered Undefined Behavior in the upcoming C2X standard.
+So, for comparison, an example modified to call `realloc` with `size` equal zero was added and analyzed.
+In this case however TrustInSoft warns about another Undefined Behavior, caused by calling `realloc` with `size` equal zero - this is explicitly considered Undefined Behavior in the upcoming C2X standard.

 ## accsig